IgnacioGB1990/Grocery-Chains/README.md

-# Grocery-Chains
+# CompraSmart

-At last a tool that can help you keep track of your grocery shopping.
+## The definitive tool to keep track of your grocery shopping.

 ![imagen](./src/assets/compraSmart.png)

+## The definitive tool to keep track of your grocery shopping.